OAuth API overview

 Before building an integrating with Zettle, you need app credentials to set up the authentication and authorisation for the integration.

-For an app hosted by merchants individually, see create credentials for a self-hosted app.
+- For an app hosted by merchants individually, see create credentials for a self-hosted app.

-For an app hosted by you as an integrator, create credentials for a partner-hosted app.
+- For an app hosted by you as an integrator, create credentials for a partner-hosted app.

-For an app used for taking payments, see create credentials for an SDK app.
+- For an app used for taking payments, see create credentials for an SDK app.

 When you have the app credentials, you can set up authentication and authorisation for the app.

-This flow is most often used by a self-hosted app that is hosted by merchants individually.
+- This flow is most often used by a partner-hosted app that is hosted by you as an integrator.

-This flow is most often used by a partner-hosted app that is hosted by you as an integrator.
+- This flow is most often used by a self-hosted app that is hosted by merchants individually.

 With the OAuth API, you can also work with the following: